grumpyjames/birding-almanac/sites/Oare_Marshes.md

 ### Oare Marshes

-Either Kent's worst or best kept secret.
-Has wader quality that verges on Slimbridge like quality, and has a habit of producing some excellent rarities, particularly during fall passage.
+Either Kent's worst or best kept secret, Oare has wader quality that verges on Slimbridge levels, and a habit of producing some excellent rarities, particularly during fall passage.

+---
 ### Getting there

 Nearby Faversham is well served by High speed Southeastern services if